Angie Mohamed

 Bio:

 My name is Angie and I am an undergraduate student majoring in Mechanical Engineering at the NYU Tandon School of Engineering.
-I plan on pursuing a masters in Biomedical Engineering and using my degrees to fulfill a life as a humanitarian.
-I am a first generation college student and I have lived my entire life in NYC; however I am a dual citizen, holding an Egyptian citizenship.
+I plan on pursuing a masters in Biomedical Engineering and using my degrees to fulfill a life as a humanitarian, connecting software to hardware of biomedical devices, and work on developing sustainable technologies.